-- during any activity organised by or related to the School (such as school outings and school trips). - to misbehaviour that occurs whilst pupils are outside the School premises and: - (i) travelling to and from school; or - (ii) in some other way identifiable as a pupil of the School, whether the misbehaviour took place in person, over the telephone or online (including social media), - in relation to incidents which could have repercussions for the orderly running of the School, or which may pose a threat to another pupil or member of the public, or where the reputation of the School could be negatively impacted as a result of the misbehaviour.
+- during any activity organised by or related to the School (such as school outings and school trips). - to misbehaviour that occurs whilst pupils are outside the School premises and: - (i) travelling to and from school; or in relation to incidents which could have repercussions for the orderly running of the School, or which may pose a threat to another pupil or member of the public, or where the reputation of the School could be negatively impacted as a result of the misbehaviour.
 Serious misbehaviour outside of School will be dealt with in accordance with this policy and the School's Rules.